Readiness check

 | 1 | get_athlete_profile | Confirms units and which wellness fields you track. |

-| 2 | get_wellness_data | Sleep, HRV, resting HR, and subjective scales over the window. |
+| 2 | get_wellness_data | Readiness when present; sleep, HRV, resting HR, subjective scales, missing fields, provenance, and provider _native fields over the window. |

 | 3 | get_fitness | CTL / ATL / TSB — the fatigue side of the picture. |